mirsaeedi/SoftwareTestingTurorials/README.md

 # Steps

-**Task 1**: The log4j setting file is located inside *src/main/java* and is named [log4j2.xml](https://github.com/mirsaeedi/SoftwareTestingTurorials/tree/logging/src/main/java/log4j2.xml) by convention.
+**TASK 1**: The log4j setting file is located inside *src/main/java* and is named [log4j2.xml](https://github.com/mirsaeedi/SoftwareTestingTurorials/tree/logging/src/main/java/log4j2.xml) by convention.
 You can learn about file naming convention on [log4j documents](https://logging.apache.org/log4j/2.x/manual/configuration.html).
 In this hands-on, we are going to improve the logging inside the [CoreService class](https://github.com/mirsaeedi/SoftwareTestingTurorials/blob/logging/src/main/java/tutorial/core/banking/services/CoreService.java).

 **TASK 2**: We want to see the logs on Console.So, Modify log4j2.xml and set the Root Logger to use ConsoleAppender.